Ahamtech/Coterie/README.md

 #License

-TB10 is Copyright © 2016 Ahamtech.
+Coterie is Copyright © 2016 Ahamtech.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/ahamtech/Coterie/blob/master/LICENSE) file.

 # About Ahamtech